Honor Glide: Background

 Sired by Honor Grades, whose grandsire was Northern Dancer and whose damsire was Secretariat, Honor Glide was bred by Bonnie Heath Farm.
 He was purchased for $31,000 at the 1995 Fasig-Tipton July yearling sale by Robert G. Schaedle III on the advice of 1968 Summer Olympics Equestrian Gold Medalist and Canadian Horse Racing Hall of Fame trainer, Jim Day.

 Racing career

 Trained by Jim Day, the two-time Grade 1 winner became best known for sweeping the 1997 Mid-America Triple, a series of three important Graded stakes races on turf at Arlington Park in Chicago consisting of the Secretariat Stakes, American Derby, and in course-record-equaling time, the Arlington Classic.

 Bonnie Heath Farm re-acquired a half-share in Honor Glide and under new trainer Christophe Clement won the 1999 Grade 1 Sword Dancer Invitational Handicap at Saratoga Race Course His last significant win came in the 2001 Niagara Breeders' Cup Handicap at Woodbine Racetrack in Toronto.

-A very durable horse, Honor Glade competed from age three through eight.
+Honor Glade competed from age three through eight.